athayad/learngit-supersimple.dev/README.md

-  (add --amend to commit to the previous commit) use git log to see the commit history use git reset to unstage the changes from the staging area
+  (add --amend to commit to the previous commit) use git log to see the commit history use git reset to unstage the changes from the staging area use git checkout -- to undo the changes from the working area

-What's on my terminal from the start
+What's on my terminal (Fundamentals)
 1. git init
 2. git status
 3. git add .